Last updated on :06 Jul, 2026

 In case you run out of medications, remember to:

-Insulin and GLP-1 medicines may be damaged by extreme heat or freezing temperatures during travel.
+Insulin may be damaged by extreme heat or freezing temperatures during travel.
 Keep them in hand luggage and store them within the manufacturer’s recommended temperature range.
 If crossing time zones, ask your doctor how to adjust dosing times safely [3].

-Missing doses of blood thinners may increase the risk of blood clots, while double-dosing may increase bleeding risk.
+Blood thinners such as apixaban and rivaroxaban must be taken consistently at the prescribed time to reduce the risk of blood clots.
+Missing doses may increase the risk of stroke, deep vein thrombosis, or pulmonary embolism, while taking extra doses may increase bleeding risk.
 Take them at the same time each day and seek medical advice promptly if a dose is missed.
-For warfarin users, ensure INR monitoring plans are in place for longer trips if required [4].
+[4].

 Some countries restrict or prohibit controlled medicines even when legally prescribed.
 Carry them in original labelled packaging with a prescription and doctor’s letter, and check destination and transit-country rules before travel.
 Never pack these medicines only in checked luggage [5].